miR2Trait/miR2Trait/README.md

 - pickle
 - mysql-connector-python (optional: for creation of MySQL db)

-**For more details, reproducible examples, and citation purposes, please see**:
+**For more details, reproducible examples, and citation, please see**:

 Babu P and Palaniappan A. *miR2Trait: An integrated resource for investigating miRNA-disease associations*.
 2019-2022